-This sample includes a number of ActiveSpaces operators, which by default connect to an ActiveSpaces Metaspace named
+This sample includes a number of ActiveSpaces operators, which by default connect to an ActiveSpaces data grid named

-sbspace.
-Once connected, you can use the sample to send and receive tuples from
+Once connected, you can use the sample to put rows into and retrieve rows from the sample table (named

 For more information on this operator, see Using the TIBCO ActiveSpaces Operators.